Author: Dawid Adach

 Let's have a look at it step by step:

 ├── e2e │ ├── app.e2e-spec.ts │ ├── app.po.ts │ └── tsconfig.e2e.json

-e2e stand for end-to-end and it refers to e2e tests of the website.
+e2e stands for end-to-end and it refers to e2e tests of the website.
 It contains testing scenarios (scripts) which simulate user behavior.
-We can simulate user which visit a website, signing in, navigate to another site, fill the form and log out.
+We can simulate a user who visits a website, signs in, navigates to another site, fills the form and logs out.

-All 3rd party libraries are getting installed into that folder when you run
+All 3rd party libraries are installed into this folder when you run

 npm install.
-Those libraries are getting bundled to our application.
+Those libraries are bundled into our application.
 What is important to know is that you shouldn't include this folder when deploying your application to production or committing to the git repository.
-When you move your project to a new location you should skip this folder and run
+If you move your project to a new location you should skip this folder and run

 npm install in a new location.